 The Art of Optics: A Light Read and A Short Read were developed in the quest to create engaging educational material without sacrificing on visual appeal.
 The books are a two part pop-up book explaining the concept of light, how we see things and its properties as electromagnetic energy and the quantum nature of photons.

-A Light Read focuses on the macro scale, how we interact with light on a day to day basis and the use and consequences of refraction of light.
+A Light Read focuses on the macro scale, how we interact with light on a day to day basis and the consequences of refraction of light.

-A Short Read brings in the idea of light as electromagnetic energy, the emission spectrum, photons and the particle wave nature of photons.
+A Short Read focuses on light as electromagnetic energy, the emission spectrum, photons and the particle wave nature of photons.

 Still images of spreads from A Light Read and A Short Read